vitaliyy-turovskiyy/CypressCucumber-Telnyx/README.md

 ____
 ## Getting started
 ### Prerequisites
-- Node.js 14 or above
+- Node.js 14 or above.
+You can download it [here](https://nodejs.org/en/download/)
-- VS Code

 ### Installation